-Future federal and provincial legislation, including potential international or bilateral requirements enacted under Canadian law, together with current mandatory carbon pricing programs and emission reduction requirements, such as those contemplated by the federal government's Pan-Canadian Framework on Clean Growth and Climate Change, and in effect at the federal level under the Greenhouse Gas Pollution Pricing Act and at the provincial level under the Technology Innovation and Emissions Reduction Regulation (Alberta), the Climate Change Accountability Act (B.C.) and the Oil and Gas Conservation Amendment Act (Saskatchewan), may impose additional costs on the Corporation's operations and require the reduction of emissions or emissions intensity from the Corporation's operations and facilities.
-Taxes and levies on greenhouse gas emissions and mandatory emissions reduction requirements, including those pursuant to federal and provincial legislation, may result in increased operating costs and capital expenditures for oil and natural gas producers, thereby decreasing the demand for the Corporation's services.
-Such taxes, levies and emission reduction requirements can also impair the Corporation's ability to provide its services economically and may reduce the demand for the Corporation's services.
+Future federal legislation, including potential international or bilateral requirements enacted under Canadian law, together with mandatory carbon pricing programs and emission reduction requirements, such as those contemplated by the federal government's Pan-Canadian Framework on Clean Growth and Climate Change and in effect at the federal level under the Greenhouse Gas Pollution Pricing Act, and in Alberta pursuant to the Emissions Management and Climate Resilience Act.
+Potential further federal or provincial requirements may impose additional costs on the Corporation's operations and require the reduction of emissions or emissions intensity from the Corporation's operations and facilities.
+Taxes on greenhouse gas emissions and mandatory emissions reduction requirements may result in increased operating costs and capital expenditures for oil and natural gas producers, thereby decreasing the demand for the Corporation's services.
+The federal carbon levy, mandatory emissions reduction programs and the industry emissions cap in Alberta may also impair the Corporation's ability to provide its services economically and reduce the demand for the Corporation's services.
 The Corporation is unable to predict the impact of current and pending climate change and emissions reduction legislation on the Corporation and it is possible that such legislation would have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.